oliverschwendener/ueli/docs/Extensions/Todoist/README.md

 - Type the task-list prefix (default `tdl`) to fetch the latest active tasks from Todoist.
 - Tasks are sorted by due date then creation date and can be filtered further by typing after the prefix (matches task content, project name, and label names case-insensitively).
-- Selecting a task launches Todoist either in the browser or desktop app based on the configured target; an alternate action lets you hold `Alt` to flip targets.
+- Selecting a task launches Todoist either in the browser or desktop app based on the configured target.
 - If Todoist returns an error (including filter syntax errors) the list shows an inline error item instead of opening notifications.

 ## Settings